Internet Reacts To Banning SNAP Recipients From Junk Food

 Unsurprisingly, many have taken to social media since news of the bill broke to share their thoughts on whether food stamp recipients should be allowed to buy junk food.

-One Twitter user not only supports the proposed bill in Texas, but they believe it is something that other states should consider adopting as well.
+One Twitter user not only supports the proposed bill in Texas but believes is something that other states should consider adopting as well.

 I’ve been demanding this for years… companies that sell potatoe chips, candies, soda pop, donuts, non organic ice cream, and other junk food should not be making billions off food stamps…